Agrifood

 More »

-Why choose microCT to study granulometry?
+Why choose microCT to study particle size?

 X-ray microtomography (micro-CT) images enable advanced particle size analysis, allowing the characterisation of the size, shape, and spatial distribution of particles, pores, or inclusions that make up one or more phases of a material.
 The material is probed “as is” , i.e. without the need for conditioning.
 The three-dimensional nature